smucclaw/eu-ai-act/act.md

 (-12a) If and insofar AI systems are placed on the market or put into service for military, defence or national security purposes, those should be excluded from the scope of this Regulation regardless of which type of entity is carrying out those activities, such as whether it is a public or private entity.
 As regards military and defence purposes, such exclusion is justified by the specifities of the Member States' and the common Union defence policy covered by Chapter 2 of Title V of the Treaty on European Union (TEU) that are subject to public international law, which is therefore the more appropriate legal framework for the regulation of AI systems in the context of the use of lethal force and other AI systems in the context of military and defence activities.
 As regards national security purposes, the exclusion is justified both by the fact that national security remains the sole responsibility of Member States in accordance with Article 4(2) TEU and by the specific nature and operational needs of national security activities and specific national rules applicable to those activities.
 Nonetheless, if an AI system developed, placed on the market or put into service exclusively for military, defence or national security purposes is used temporarily or permanently for other purposes (for example, civilian or humanitarian purposes, law

 enforcement or public security purposes), such a system would fall within the scope of this Regulation.
 In that case, the entity using the system for other than military, defence or national security purposes should ensure compliance of the system with this Regulation, unless the system is already compliant with this Regulation.
-AI systems placed on the market or put into service for an excluded (i.e. military, defence or national security) and one or more non excluded purposes (e.g. civilian purposes, law enforcement, etc.), fall within the scope of this Regulation and providers of those systems should ensure compliance with this Regulation.
-The fact that an AI system may fall within the scope of this Regulation should not affect the possibility of the national security and defence agencies and entities acting on their behalf to use that AI system for national security, military and defence purposes., which fall outside the scope of this Regulation.
+AI systems placed on the market or put into service for an excluded (i.e. military, defence or national security) and one or more non excluded purposes (e.g. civilian purposes, law enforcement, etc.), fall within the scope of this Regulation and providers of those systems should ensure compliance with this Regulation. under the exclusive remit of the Common Foreign and Security Policy regulated under Title exclusively developed placed on the market or put into service or used for national security purposes, they should also be excluded from the scope of the Regulation, regardless of which type of entity is carrying out those activities, such as whether it is a public or private entity. taking into account Such exclusion is justified both by the fact that national security remains the sole responsibility of Member States in accordance with Article 4(2) TEU and by the specific nature and operational needs of national security activities and specific national rules applicable to those activities.
+Nonetheless, if an AI system placed on the market or put into service for national security purposes is used outside those purposes (for example, for safeguarding public security or for law enforcement), such a system would fall within the scope of this Regulation.
+In that case, the entity using the system for other than national security purposes should ensure compliance of the system with this Regulation, unless the system is already compliant with this Regulation.
+AI systems placed on the market or put into service for both national security and other purposes, including law enforcement, fall within the scope of this Regulation and providers of those systems should ensure compliance.
+In those The fact that an AI system may fall within the scope of this Regulation should not affect the possibility of the national security and defence agencies and entities acting on their behalf to use that AI system for national security, military and defence purposes., which fall outside the scope of this Regulation.
 For example, regardless of whether an AI system placed on the market for civilian or law enforcement purposes is used with or without modification for specific military, defence or national security purposes, that system should not fall within the scope of this Regulation insofar as military, defence or national security purposes are concerned.

 (12a) This Regulation should be without prejudice to the provisions regarding the liability of intermediary service providers set out in Directive 2000/31/EC of the European Parliament and of the Council \[as amended by the Digital Services Act\].